 Rohypnol Addiction and Abuse

 Rohypnol is a powerful sedative drug that can cause physical and psychological dependence.
-Despite the fact that the drug is not legally sold in the United States, Rohypnol is commonly abused to commit sexual assaults and either increase the toxicity of alcohol or mitigate the effects of stimulants.
+Despite the fact that the drug is not legally sold in the United States, Rohypnol is commonly used to commit sexual assaults.

 What Is Rohypnol?

 Rohypnol (flunitrazepam) is an intermediate-acting benzodiazepine with general properties similar to those of other central nervous system depressants like Valium.
 It is used for the short-term treatment of insomnia and sleep disorders, as well as a pre-medication in surgical procedures and for inducing anesthesia.
 Rohypnol can be taken by mouth as a whole tablet, crushed and snorted up the nose, or dissolved in a liquid prior to drinking.
 The tablets are typically odorless, tasteless, and dissolve undetected in liquid.
 In response to reports implicating Rohypnol in drug-facilitated sexual assaults, the manufacturer reformulated the tablets in an effort to prevent abuse.
 The drug now also comes in the form of green tablets that include a dye that turns blue when dissolved in liquid, making the drug more easily detected in some drinks.
 However, the original white tablets are still regularly available and sold.